 When arranging customer phone calls and visits, I let people know my hours of availability – I don’t hide away the fact that I have a commute and two children to drop off/pick up from different places.
-If something is urgent, there’s always someone else who can help, but with both my husband and I working in our business, it means one of us has to be there for our children at the end of the day.
+If something is urgent, there’s always someone else who can help, but with my husband and I working in our business, one of us has to be there for our children at the end of the day.

-Some of my tips on balancing motherhood and running a business were first shared on: Advice from working mums on balancing family life and work along with more great ideas from other successful working mums – I hope you find them useful!
+Some of my tips on balancing motherhood and running a business were first shared on: Advice from working mums on balancing family life and work, along with more great ideas from other successful working mums – I hope you find them useful!